List of Elfen Lied characters: Kurama

 Kurama (蔵間) is one of the antagonists in the series.
 He is also the surrogate father of Nana and biological father of Mariko.
 When giving birth, his wife Hiromi Kurama was diagnosed with cervical cancer and had her cervix removed.
-When he sees his daughter has horns, Kurama tries to strangle her, however it's implied he stopped when his wife collapses from the shock of this and blood loss.
-He then goes to Mariko's incubator, when his bleeding wife appears behind him, begs him not to hate their child and dies.
-Although he had previously been tasked with killing all diclonius births, he falters when he must kill his own daughter.
-It is revealed that the General Director of the diclonius research program kept Mariko alive, increasing Kurama's perceived debt to him.
+When he sees his daughter has horns, Kurama tries to strangle her, however he stopped when his wife collapses from the shock of this and blood loss.
+He then goes to Mariko's incubator to finish his job, but his bleeding wife appears behind him, begging him not to hate their child and collapses dead.
+Although he had previously been tasked with killing all diclonius births, he falters after his wife's sacrifice.
+It's revealed that Director Kakuzawa kept Mariko alive, increasing Kurama's perceived debt to him.
 Kurama cares deeply for Nana (who calls him "Papa") and seems to think of her as his own child.
 When the director orders Kurama to kill Nana, he decides to disobey him, and secretly sets Nana free with some money and a promise that they will be together again some day.

-In a flashback to several years earlier, upon seeing that his newborn daughter is a diclonius, Kurama suddenly remembers an encounter a year earlier at the facility where an escaped diclonius placed one of her vectors inside his head and the head of a colleague.
-Although neither of the men is apparently harmed by this action (and it is largely forgotten), the colleague's daughter is also born as a diclonius a week before Mariko (Kurama decides to euthanize his colleague's daughter himself).
+In a flashback to five years earlier, upon seeing that his newborn daughter is a diclonius, Kurama suddenly remembers an encounter a year earlier at the facility where an escaped diclonius - Silpelit n.
+3 - touched him and his colleague Oomori with her vectors.
+Although neither of the men is apparently harmed by this action (and it's largely forgotten), the colleague's daughter is also born as a diclonius a week before Mariko (Kurama decides to euthanize his colleague's daughter himself).
 Upon seeing Mariko, Kurama then realizes that the virus that causes diclonius births is spread through the vectors, thus solving the mystery (until that point) as to why the number of diclonius births was continuing to increase.
 It is also revealed that Kurama's wife died of complications from the birth only because she frantically tried to stop Kurama from strangling Mariko in her cradle, and that after watching his wife die in his arms, Kurama decided to honour his wife's last wish by letting Mariko live.

 Lucy carries a deep hatred toward Kurama, stemming from his failure to save Aiko Takada, who was shot after protecting Lucy from a bullet.
-However, she states that she will not kill him but will instead kill everyone that he cares about to make him try the same pain.
+However, she states that she won't kill him but will instead kill everyone that he cares about to make him experience the same pain.